karansingh01/SISAKA-Clothing-Store/README.md

 # Online-Clothing-Store

 ### You can fint it here([https://singhsandhu.com/portefolje/A%20Hoved%20Database/index.html])
-This is an onlince clothing store, made by HTML, CSS, JS and firebase
+This is an online clothing store, made by HTML, CSS, JS and firebase.
+It was made while studying at high School and needs some modifications.